Hopefully we can answer your question here!

 How should I select my advisor?

-Select an advisor who matches your academic interests (e.g., clinical, developmental, experimental) and your availability (e.g., day, evening).
+Select a Faculty Advisor who matches your academic interests (e.g., clinical, developmental, experimental) and your availability (e.g., day, evening).

 What should I do if my advisor does not get back to me?

-If you email your advisor and don’t hear back from them, feel free to drop by during their office hours, which should be posted outside their door.
-If difficulties continue, please contact Dr. Fuentes, the Coordinator of Advising or Dr. Arieh, the Department Chairperson.
+If you email your Faculty Advisor and do not hear back from them, feel free to contact one of the CHSS Professional Advisors.
+If difficulties continue, please contact Ms. Vélez, Student Success Coordinator or Dr. Fuentes, Professor and Coordinator of Undergraduate Advising in the Psychology Department.

 What courses do I need to graduate?

-The major requirements can be found at http://www.montclair.edu/chss/psychology/undergraduate-programs/psychology-major/.
-All your academic requirements are listed in degree works.
-To learn more about degree works and other academic resources, please visit: https://www.montclair.edu/one-montclair/areas/student-campus/learningresources/degreeworkslearningaidsandvideos/.
-If there is a discrepancy in your degree works, please alert your advisor.
+The major requirements can be found here.
+All your academic requirements are listed in your audit in degree works.
+To learn more about degree works and other academic resources, please visit this page and the CHSS Advising and Registration resource page.
+Transfer students, please view this recording and this site for helpful guidance.
+If you have completed all your requirements, you may still need to take free electives to complete the minimum 120-credit requirement.
+If there is a discrepancy in your degree audit, please alert your advisor.

 Do I need to earn a specific grade in my psychology courses for them to count toward my major?